whitish1984/hbs_scaffold_cli/README.md

 ## How to use `.blueprint`

-`.blueprint` approach is useful if you face a complex case: according to input data, if you want to conditionally branch/loop the rendering files, dynamically rename directories or files etc.
+`.blueprint` approach is useful if you face a complex case: if you need to conditionally branch/loop the generating files, dynamically rename directories/files etc.

-You can design how to render output files with handlebars syntax in the `.blueprint` file.
+You can design how to generate output files with handlebars syntax in the `.blueprint` file.
-For each rendering, you can set output path, additional input data, and used template using `render` helper.
-You can also use the `render` helper with `if`/`each` helpers for conditional/loop usage.
+Following custom helpers can be used only in the `.blueprint` file.
+ * `render` helper: Generate output file with output path, template file to be applied and additional input data(optional).
+ * `preload` helper: Set preload file with the file path.

+You can use the above helpers in conbination with any other usual helpers (e.g. `if`/`each` helpers).

 ### Example